 What exactly is royalty-free music?
-A royalty-free license eliminates the need to negotiate licensing fees with the Performance Rights Organizations (PRO’s) and gives you the right to use copyrighted music any way you like.
+A royalty-free license eliminates the need to negotiate licensing fees with Performance Rights Organizations (PROs) and gives you the right to use copyrighted music any way you like.

-Using licensed royalty-free music in your videos holds many advantages compared to choosing songs in the public domain or under a Creative Commons license.
+Using licensed royalty-free music in your videos has many advantages over choosing songs in the public domain or under a Creative Commons license.

 - The quality is much better

 - The songs are more unique

 Important tip: Make sure you read the license terms of the royalty-free platform you want to use, as all licenses were not created equal (more on that later on)